Aneesh1990/Flutter_LoadingIndicator/example/README.md

 # loading_view_example

-Demonstrates how to use the loading_view plugin.
+ how to use the loading_view plugin.

 Example usage
 @override